Compare bank term deposits

 Features to consider when choosing a bank term deposit

-When selecting a term deposit, it’s important to read the fine print so you know all the terms and conditions that come with the deposit.
+When selecting a term deposit, it’s important to read the product disclosure statement, so you know all the terms and conditions that come with the deposit.
 Some of the key features to look out for include:

 There are two main types of term deposits – short-term and long-term.
+Their appropriateness depends on your personal objectives for your savings.
 Short-term deposits are usually for a period of less than a year and as little as a month.
 If you have a short-term goal such as saving for a holiday, this type of term deposit could be a good option.

 Long-term deposits are typically for saving over more than a year and up to five years (or even seven years in some cases).
 This type of term deposit could be suitable if you have a more significant savings goal or want to take advantage of a higher interest rate.